CloudlyFog/BankSystem7/BankSystem7/docs/README.md

 # Bank system 7
 This library provides opportunities for using likeness of bank system.
 You can handle not only users but also other models like banks, cards and etc.

-### Updates in version 0.5.3
+### Updates in version 0.5.4
-- Implemented "Builder" design pattern to initialize library's services.
-Old logic has been removed.
-Before updating to newer version of library ensure, that after updating You won't get critical errors.
+- Fixed bug in BankAccountRepository that due to occures exceptions when referring to property `All`.
 ****
 # Documentation